 Konami’s Pro Evolution Soccer has been a big contender for FIFA’s competitive title and FIFA 20 is going to have to pull out all the punches to truly win back its often loyal fanbase.
 We expect to see significant and improved gameplay, perhaps even a better designed FIFA version for the Nintendo Switch.

-Following the huge success that was the visceral horror installment Resident Evil 7: Biohazard, there is a huge chance that we are going to get Resident Evil 8 in the coming spring.
+Following the huge success that was the visceral horror instalment Resident Evil 7: Biohazard, there is a huge chance that we are going to get Resident Evil 8 in the coming spring.
 Considering the success of Biohazard and the amazing Resident Evil 2 remake, Capcom has fans eating out of the palm of their T-virus infected palms.

 Because Resident Evil 7: Biohazard was a soft reboot of sorts, taking the franchise back to its horrifying roots, the probability of what Capcom has planned next is very exciting.
 Resident Evil 8 was already in motion when Biohazard was launching, so let’s see what demented nightmares they have for us.